derek-ye/escalating-esqueleto/README.md

 :warning: `answers/*.hs` contains spoilers

-Once you've completed some exercises, you may want to check against the existing answers.
-Make sure to complete all the exercises in a file before doing this—the point is that you learn, not that you type out the correct answers as quickly as possible.
-The corresponding answers file for `exercises/X.hs` is `answers/X.hs`.
+Once you've completed an exercise, you may want to check against an existing answer.
+These are located in the `answers/` directory.
+The `answers/` files often contain additional commentary, such as pointing out footguns.
+To minimize spoilers, they're separated into one file per exercise.